The Quebrada de las Conchas is one of the most beautiful scenic drives in one of the most beautiful regions in Argentina.

 El Fraile – The Friar

-Can you spot him perched on top of the small cliff in the center of the photo above?
+Can you spot the friar perched on top of the small cliff in the center above?

 Mirador Tres Cruces Viewpoint

-This viewpoint was gold.
-There’s a small parking lot to pull over and there will be a couple vendors selling touristy knick-knacks, so you won’t miss it.
+There’s a small parking lot to pull over and there will be a couple vendors selling handicrafts, it’s impossible to miss.

 We were lucky with the morning light that bathed the valley in the most perfect light possible.